-A complaint must be escalated to the investigation stage when:
+You must escalate a complaint to the investigation stage when:

-- frontline resolution was tried but the customer remains dissatisfied and requests an investigation into the complaint.
-This may be immediately on communicating the decision at the frontline stage or could be some time later (in which case the complaint will need to be re-opened on receipt of the request for investigation) - the customer refuses to take part in the frontline resolution process - the issues raised are complex and require detailed investigation - the complaint relates to serious, high risk or high profile issues.
+- you tried frontline resolution but the customer remains dissatisfied and requests an investigation.
+This may happen immediately when you communicate the decision at the frontline stage, or some time later - the customer refuses to take part in frontline resolution - the issues raised are complex and require detailed investigation - the complaint relates to serious, high-risk or high-profile issues.